vmware/vmware-aria-operations-integration-sdk/doc/troubleshooting_and_faq.md

 ### Are there replacements for  `onConfigure`, `onStopCollection`, and `onDiscard` methods?

-The `onConfigure`, `onStopCollection`, and `onDiscard` methods are have no replacement in the new integration SDK.
+The `onConfigure`, `onStopCollection`, and `onDiscard` methods have no replacement in the new integration SDK.

 ### Is there a way to cache data for subsequent collections?